Courgette Vegan Rendang

 She told her mom that she was making this courgette curry vegan and was met with a deadpan expression.
 Along with the ever so helpful, “that’s not a thing,” but everyone has their own version of this dish and this is ours.
 At least during the workweek.

-Tips For The Perfect Vegan Rendan
+Tips For The Perfect Vegan Rendang

 The base to any curry typically includes onions, garlic, chili, and other miscellaneous herbs or spices.
 You can have a wet paste accompanied by a mixture of dry powdered and whole spices.
 For this recipe, we’ve skipped the whole spices and kept it to the bare basics.